 The Brunswick chapter of the NAACP defended Gough, saying he was a skilled attorney who, as a public defender, had taken a stand against a system where his clients, including Black clients, were being “railroaded” in the criminal justice system, according to the Associated Press.

-The jury found Travis McMichael, Greg McMichael and Bryan guilty of felony murder after lengthy deliberations concluding Wednesday, November 24, 2021, according to CNN.
+A jury found Travis McMichael, Greg McMichael and Bryan guilty of felony murder after lengthy deliberations concluding Wednesday, November 24, 2021, according to CNN.
+On Friday, January 7, 2022, Judge Timothy Walmsley sentenced Bryan to life in prison with the possibility of parole.
+The McMichaels were sentenced to life in prison without the possibility of parole.

 The jury heard two versions of the events that led up to the slaying of Arbery, with defense attorneys for the men claiming their clients were lawfully trying to prevent a burglary and acted in self defense.
 Lead prosecutor Linda Dunikoski countered the defense attorneys’ arguments, saying Arbery was not involved in criminal activity and had no involvement in thefts that had occurred in the neighborhood.
 She said he did not have a weapon or even a cellphone and did not make any threats toward the men.